Frequently Asked Questions

 If you were previously paid for that PD, your stipend amount for the OETA phase will be reduced accordingly.

-If you would like to take advantage of the monetary incentives to complete these requirements early, then complete Phase One requirements by the end of Fall 2022 and Phase Two requirements at the end of Spring 2023.
 There also may be more ease with scheduling this PD as the required courses/trainings will be offered with more frequency in the 22-23 academic year.

 All OETA requirement completions are being tracked through a badging system previously known as Badge (now Canvas Credentials).

-As the requirements are met (either by course/task completion, or by an allowable substitute), you will earn a badge.
+As the requirements are met (either by course/task completion or by an allowable substitute), you will earn a badge.
 These badges are part of a pathway that automatically awards a Phase One and a Phase Two badge for completion of that phase.
 A final OETA Certified Instructor Badge will be awarded when you complete both Phase Two and Phase Two requirements.

 Please email oeta@bellevuecollege.edu if you have questions about your payment.

-Faculty who have been teaching online at Bellevue College for two or more years, or who have already completed the elearning “Canvas 101” course, can elect to undergo a brief course review to reduce the training hours in Phase One to seven (7) hours.
+Faculty who have been teaching online at Bellevue College for two or more years, or who have already completed the eLearning “Canvas 101” course, can elect to undergo a brief course review to reduce the training hours in Phase One to seven (7) hours.
 Faculty who elect this option will receive a stipend of $300 for completion of Phase One.

 Should the College determine that a faculty member has completed part of the training in the past five (5) years through other means (e.g. an equivalent Faculty Commons course or completed the Quality Matters course) then the faculty member may elect not to retake the course and their Phase One or Phase Two stipend will be reduced by the amount they were paid when they completed the equivalent training.